paybyphone/soothsayer/README.md

 <numerical version>_<description>[.<environment>].sql
 ```

-To minimise numbering conflicts when working within a team, it is recommended to use the current date and 24-hour time as your version number in the format of YYYYMMddHHmm, e.g. 201502242211.
+To minimise numbering conflicts when working within a team, it is recommended to use the current date and 24-hour time as your version number in the format of `YYYYMMddHHmm`, e.g. `201502242211`.

 ## down/term ##
 Roll-back scripts contained in the `down` folder are used when running omt in the down migration mode (using the `-d/--down` switch).
 They are run before any of the `term` scripts, and are executed in _reverse_ alphabetical order.